-TCV’s ‘Reclaiming the Riverside’ will restore the green corridor along the River Crane at Cranford, West London, revitalising 3km of riverside and adjoining habitat and putting the diverse local community at the heart of delivery.
+TCV’s ‘Reclaiming the Riverside’ is restoring the green corridor along the River Crane at Cranford, West London, revitalising 3km of riverside and adjoining habitat for the community and wildlife.

-The Lower Crane at Cranford, immediately east of Heathrow Airport, is badly affected by habitat degradation, fly tipping and invasive species.
-This land will be restored, expanding the urban wildlife corridor and connecting higher quality patches of priority habitat along the riverside including nature reserves downstream.
-A key part of the project is to make safe, restore and reopen a 250m disused section of river.
+Many Cranford locals remember playing in the River Crane as children.
+They remember a beautiful park, filled with birdlife, newts and frogs.
+Unfortunately, the Lower Crane at Cranford, immediately east of Heathrow Airport, is badly affected by habitat degradation, fly tipping and invasive species.
+However, the beauty is still there, and the land is slowly being restored, expanding the urban wildlife corridor and connecting patches of priority habitat along the riverside, including nature reserves downstream.

-TCV will work with local volunteers from Cranford Action Group, a grassroots community group, London Boroughs of Hounslow and Hillingdon, and landowners London Wildlife Trust.
+TCV is working with local volunteers from Cranford Action Group, a grassroots community group, London Boroughs of Hounslow and Hillingdon, and landowners London Wildlife Trust.

-Partners also include Let’s Go Out And Learn (LGOAL), who’ll be running community engagement activities, and Crane Valley CIC, with additional collaboration with Friends of the River Crane Environment (FORCE).
+Partners also include Let’s Go Out And Learn (LGOAL), who run community engagement activities, and Crane Valley CIC, with additional collaboration with Friends of the River Crane Environment (FORCE).

 Contact

-Please get in touch with Senior Project Officer Judith Ressler to find out more and how you can get involved.
+Please get in touch with Project Officer Fergus Walters to find out more and how you can get involved.

 Is it for me?
 Who can volunteer?